 Notes

-If you’re sensitive to spice, use less red pepper flakes or omit entirely.
+If you’re sensitive to spice, use less red pepper flakes.
+You can also leave them out entirely.

 Let the chicken sear for at least 3-4 minutes without moving it.
 This will help it get nice and brown!
 If you’re worried about it burning after 3-4 minutes, you can occasionally re-arrange the chicken thighs to redistribute heat.

-You can leave out the white wine and add extra lemon juice for acidity.
+You can leave out the white wine if you want.
+Just add a little extra lemon juice for acidity.

 Cuisine: American, Italian